FBI launches task force targeting anti-Tesla ‘domestic terrorism’ - Local News 8

 Trump administration ramps up response

-In addition to the new task force, the FBI released a public service announcement over the weekend urging the public to look out for signs of an attack on Tesla dealerships or Tesla-related entities.
-Those signs could include someone surveilling or trying to break into Tesla properties or making threats against the company online.

-Anti-Tesla incidents have happened in at least nine states, the FBI said, noting the pattern appears to be them occurring overnight, and “conducted by lone offenders.”
+Anti-Tesla incidents have happened in at least nine states, the FBI said over the weekend, noting the pattern appears to be them occurring overnight and “conducted by lone offenders.”

 “These incidents have involved arson, gunfire, and vandalism, including graffiti expressing grievances against those the perpetrators perceive to be racists, fascists, or political opponents,” the FBI said, asking anyone with information about these crimes to contact law enforcement.